moliver28/research-handbook/content/handbook/marketing/digital-experience/contentful-cms/_index.md

 ---

-## Contentful Guide
+## What is Contentful?

 The Digital Experience team is currently migrating the [marketing site](https://about.gitlab.com/) to our new CMS tool, Contentful.
-This work is ongoing throughout FY24Q4 and into the new year, but we are starting to onboard different teams onto Contentful so that they may self-serve their own content changes.

-## What is Contentful?

-Contentful is a Content Management System.
-It replaces all of the text files in our marketing site (such as events.yml) and replaces them with different Content Entries.
+Contentful is a Content Management System - it replaces all of the text files in our marketing site and replaces them with different Content Entries.
 Contentful also has a Media Library, where we are moving our images.

 ### Contentful terminology